CVE-2025-30190: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in Open-Xchange GmbH OX App Suite

 Technical Summary

-CVE-2025-30190 is a cross-site scripting vulnerability identified in Open-Xchange GmbH's OX App Suite, a widely used collaborative office and communication platform.
-The vulnerability stems from improper neutralization of input during web page generation, specifically when users edit office documents within the suite.
-Maliciously crafted office documents can embed script code that executes in the context of the user's session when the document is opened or edited.
-This allows attackers to perform actions such as exfiltrating sensitive information, manipulating user data, or triggering unintended operations without requiring authentication but necessitating user interaction (opening/editing the document).
-The CVSS v3.1 base score is 5.4, indicating medium severity, with an attack vector over the network, low attack complexity, no privileges required, but user interaction needed.
-The vulnerability affects all versions of OX App Suite prior to the patch release.
-Although no public exploits are currently available, the risk remains significant due to the potential for targeted phishing or social engineering attacks leveraging malicious documents.
-The vulnerability highlights the importance of robust input validation and output encoding in web applications that process user-generated content, especially in collaborative environments.
+CVE-2025-30190 is a cross-site scripting (XSS) vulnerability identified in the Open-Xchange GmbH OX App Suite, a collaborative office and communication platform widely used in enterprise environments.
+The vulnerability stems from improper neutralization of input during the generation of web pages, specifically when users edit office documents within the suite.
+Maliciously crafted content embedded in office documents can inject script code that executes in the context of the user's browser session.
+This enables attackers to perform actions as the authenticated user, including exfiltrating sensitive information such as emails, contacts, or calendar data.
+The vulnerability requires user interaction—namely editing a malicious document—and does not require prior authentication, making it accessible to remote attackers who can trick users into opening or editing compromised documents.
+The CVSS v3.1 base score is 5.4 (medium severity), reflecting network attack vector, low attack complexity, no privileges required, but requiring user interaction, and limited impact on confidentiality and integrity without availability impact.
+No known public exploits exist at this time, but the risk remains significant due to the potential for targeted phishing or social engineering campaigns.
+The vendor has released patches and updates, which organizations are urged to deploy promptly to mitigate exploitation risk.
+The vulnerability highlights the importance of input validation and output encoding in web applications that handle rich document content.

 Potential Impact